12″ walnut serving platter.

-A stunning 12″ walnut platter with a smooth epoxy finish.
+A stunning 12” walnut platter hand crafted of walnut with a smooth epoxy finish.
+A perfect display piece or use it to hold small everyday items.

 With over 30 years in technical teaching and applied arts, Lemuel “Chip” Miller of DaKantie Studios has devoted his career to the development of the basic skills that enable furniture making, design and residential construction.
 Quick to embrace skills in woodworking, welding, metal fabrication, machine tool technology and computer numerical control machining, Chip is not afraid to experiment and reach for something different.
 Always keen to use local materials whenever possible, Miller is driven to design and build for the “new West”.
 Chip along with his wife Peggy of 35 years, raised their family in Oregon and Wyoming.
 Miller and his family have been indelibly influenced by the timeless craftsmanship and talented artisans inherent in Timberline Lodge on the side of Mount Hood, to the modern mountain architecture frequently showcased in Bend, Oregon, the simple lines of Frank Lloyd Wright and his homes that pepper the region, the modern influence of Charles and Ray Eames, and of course the humble design of the lodges of Yellowstone.